Men's college basketball on television: Conference/School-specific stations

-In 2007, the Big Ten conference was the first to establish its own television network, the Big Ten Network.
-The Pac-12 Networks debuted in 2012.
-Two years later, ESPN and the Southeastern Conference launched the SEC Network.
-In August 2019, the ACC has launched the ACC Network.
-This network will replace the games currently broadcast by Raycom Sports.
+In September 2006, the Mountain West Conference was the first to launch a conference-exclusive television network named MountainWest Sports Network.
+In August of the following year, the Big Ten followed suit with the launch of the Big Ten Network.
+In 2014, ESPN and the Southeastern Conference launched the SEC Network.
+In August 2019, the ACC launched the ACC Network, which obtained the rights from the ACC Network syndication package that were previously held by Raycom.